NTIG-Uppsala/cinema-system/README.md

 A POS system for the cinema industry.

 When running, the program will write receipts to the folder `PosReceipts` in the `PosSystem` folder which is located in the user's document folder.
+In the `PosSystem` folder you will also find `database.db` a database containing the following tables:

+- products
+- movies
+- screenings
+- salons
+- seats
+- reservations
+- bookings
+- customers

-In the `PosSystem` folder you will also find `database.db`.
-This is a file which contains all data for products, movies and our booking system, the program creates example data inside the `database.db` file when run.
+The program creates example data inside the `database.db` file when run.
 You can open the file using [DB Browser for SQLite](https://sqlitebrowser.org/dl/). alternatively you can view the database schema below.

 ![image](https://user-images.githubusercontent.com/111983315/215114323-627104bf-aa90-4b7c-a654-5c942cc11cb6.png)